-Territorial like the Tawny and Hackberry Emperors, persistence paid off.
-That is if the Empress Leilia fled my approach, I knew it wouldn’t fly much beyond a definable perimeter.
+As they are territorial like the Tawny and Hackberry Emperors, persistence with Empress Leila butterflies paid off.
+That is if it fled my approach, I knew it wouldn’t fly much beyond a definable perimeter.

 The heat, the heat, the heat.